milanwiedemann/suddengains/README.md

 ```

 Then define the cut-off value for the first sudden gains criterion using the reliable change index based on suggestions from [Stiles et al. (2003)](http://psycnet.apa.org/buy/2003-01069-004).
+The function has the option to calculate Chronbach's a based in item-by-item data if provided, or alternatively the reliability of the measure can be specified.

 ```r
 # Define cut-off for first sudden gains criterion using the reliable change index